 Cover for your rental property

 If you own a rental property, you’re vulnerable to the same risks of any homeowner, such as storms, floods and fire.
 You’re also vulnerable to damage that tenants can do to your contents.
 And if you can’t rent out your property while it’s being repaired or if your tenants break the lease or leave owing you rent, you could also lose valuable rental income.
-It pays to have landlord insurance, which is designed to help protect owners of investment properties.
+It pays to have property insurance, which is designed to help protect owners of investment properties.

 Who should consider it?